eugeny93pol/CarExpensesWeb/CE.ClientApp/README.md

 # CarExpensesWeb (client)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a client application for [CarExpensesWeb](https://github.com/eugeny93pol/CarExpensesWeb)

+## How To Run

+Follow the next steps:

+1. Run a command `npm install` to install package dependencies.
+2. Run a command `npm start` to run app in the development mode.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Available Scripts

 In the client project directory (`CE.ClientApp`), you can run:

-### `npm install`

-Run a command after cloning a repository to install package dependencies.

 ### `npm start`